edwinperaza/InstagramPhotoViewer/README.md

  * [ ] Bonus: Allow user to view all comments for an image within a separate activity or dialog fragment
  * [ ] Bonus: Allow video posts to be played in full-screen using the VideoView
  * [x] Optional: Hide Action Bar when scrolling down
+ * [x] Optional: Improving Performance with the ViewHolder Pattern

 ## Acknowledgements